Screw piles

 The pile shaft transfers a structure's load into the pile.
-Helical steel plates are welded to the pile shaft in accordance with the intended ground conditions.
+Helical steel plates are welded to the pile shaft to suit the site specific ground conditions.
 Helices can be press-formed to a specified pitch or simply consist of flat plates welded at a specified pitch to the pile's shaft.
 The number of helices, their diameters and position on the pile shaft as well as steel plate thickness are all determined by a combination of: